ingvijonasson/ljomi/content/articles/2021-08-26-drafts-in-netlifycms.md

 published: true
 ---

-You can only publish pages and posts in NetlifyCMS and you can not really create drafts because your content goes into one directory in your git repository.
-A simple way to manage this is to setup a boolean field and query based on the boolean value.
+You can publish pages and posts in NetlifyCMS but you can not really create drafts.
+Your content goes into one directory in your git repository and is by default available.
+A way to manage this is to setup a boolean field for your content and then query your content based on the boolean value.

-First create a `published` boolean property and set it to `false` as default.
+First create a `published` property and set it to `false` as default.
+This way your posts will start as a draft and then you will set them to published when ready.

 ```yml
 collections: